PuLiOt6a6uli/Zemonzec-checker/README.md

    - Copy the transaction hash where you received 0.06 USD

 3. **Verify in Check.txt**
-   - Open the `Check.txt` file in this repository
+   - Open the `Checkzemon.txt` file in this repository "View RAW"
    - Use `CTRL+F` (or `CMD+F` on Mac) to search for your transaction hash

 4. **Determine ownership**